urbandroid-team/dont-kill-my-app/_vendors/nokia.md

 `adb shell`<br>
 `pm uninstall --user 0 com.evenwell.powersaving.g3`
 "

-developer_solution: "The only workaround we found so far is to keep the screen on all the time your process runs.
+developer_solution:"The only workaround we found so far is to keep the screen on all time your process runs.
 Yes, this is very battery consuming.
-As usual, vendors trying to save your battery cause much bigger battery drain with this kind of workarounds.
-An alternative to this is to turn the screen on every (less than) 30 minutes."
+As usually, vendors trying to safe your battery cause much bigger battery drain on this kind of workarounds.
+An alternative to this is to turn the screen on only less than every 30 minutes."

 ---